 Recent data from Right Move showed the median asking price for properties as relatively high in Selly Oak at almost £229,000, but strong rental prices mean that landlords can still enjoy good average yields, helped by the booming student population.

 The B8 postcode is close to the city centre, and includes Washwood Heath, Saltley, Alum Rock and Ward End.
 It’s an ethnically diverse area, with a large Asian population.
 The streets in this postcode are mainly residential, with rows of terraced and semi-detached houses.
 There are good bus links into the city centre.

-The B44 postcode covers Perry Barr, Kingstanding, and Great Barr, and data shows that it’s bringing in rental yields of over five per cent.
+The B44 postcode covers Perry Barr, Kingstanding, and Great Barr, and recent data shows that it’s bringing in rental yields of over five per cent.
 Perry Barr includes the North Campus of Birmingham City University, so there are big opportunities in student housing.

 Lots of Birmingham’s top spots are within easy reach (Villa Park is just down the road), and all of the areas covered by B44 are well served with supermarkets – and, enticingly, there’s also a fair amount of green space.

 Property prices are also attractive.
 A three bed semi-detached house in Great Barr will set you back around £165,000, up eight per cent on the year before but cheaper than nearby Handsworth Wood, which had an overall average price of just over £180,000.